 When learning how to use oxygen absorbers, I believe this is the most important thing to consider.

-Oxygen absorbers can only be used on DRY foods (10% moisture or less).
+First of all, you can only use oxygen absorbers on DRY foods (10% moisture or less).
 If you package moist foods using an oxygen absorber, you run the risk of botulism.
 You should also avoid oily foods.

 - Brown Rice